 Early Morning of Saturday, October 29 at The Mayan

-Fred & Jason will host their annual highly-popular halloween after-hours at our personal favorite venue: The Mayan.
-Strategically scheduled to begin after Halloweenie ends, this event attracts a large number of attendees from other halloween parties who want to keep the party going!
-It begins at 2 AM and runs until 6 AM on Saturday morning, giving LA residents yet another excuse to have a multiple costume changes.
+Fred & Jason will host their annual highly-popular Halloween after-hours at our personal favorite venue: The Mayan.
+Strategically scheduled to begin after Halloweenie ends, this event attracts a large number of attendees from other Halloween parties who want to keep the party going!
+It begins at 2 AM and runs until 6 AM on Saturday morning, giving LA residents yet another excuse to have multiple costume changes.

 Our DJ this year will be Alyson Calagna.
 Tickets for this event are only $40, and the online masterbeat portal allows users to purchase Halloweenie and Mayhem tickets together at a discounted price of $130.